 Bladder health supplements that alkalize the urine

 New research demonstrates that alkaline urine can promote better bladder health by suppressing the growth of pathogenic bacteria.
 It is important to highlight that high urine pH is also a symptom of a healthy diet that is rich in greens, vegetables, and berries.
-There are a couple things that happen when you diet includes a variety of veggies and greens:
+There are a couple of things that happen when your diet includes a variety of veggies and greens: